huggingface/optimum-nvidia/README.md

 ---
 <div align="left">

-Optimum-NVIDIA gives you the best inference performance on the NVIDIA platform through Hugging Face.
-You can easily access cutting edge optimizations like FP8 post-training quantization and tools like NVIDIA TensorRT-LLM from simple and familiar APIs.
-You can enable Optimum-NVIDIA by changing just a single line in your existing transformers code.
+Optimum-NVIDIA delivers the best inference performance on the NVIDIA platform through Hugging Face.
+Easily access cutting edge optimizations like FP8 post-training quantization and tools like NVIDIA TensorRT-LLM through simple and familiar APIs.
+Unlock peak performance with Optimum-NVIDIA by changing just a single line in your existing transformers code.

 TODO: Performance Graph (speedup against eager across different HW)
 </div></div>

 # Installation

-You can use a Docker container to try out Optimum-NVIDIA today.
+You can use a Docker container to try Optimum-NVIDIA today.
 Images are available on the Hugging Face Docker Hub.

 ```bash
 docker pull huggingface/optimum-nvidia